 Undeterred by criticism, Manet changed the title to Le Bain (The Bath) and submitted it the same year to the Salon des Refusés, an arts exhibition established by Napoleon III for paintings rejected by the Salon.
 Even in that less conservative arena, Manet was again rejected amidst scorn and derision.

-Two years later, Manet submitted to the Salon his version of Olympia, again nodding to art history with references to:
+Two years later, Manet submitted his Olympia to the Salon, again nodding to art history with reference to:

 Venus of Urbino, one of the Titian paintings Manet saw on a trip to Italy

 Titian's Olympia has soft curves, an adoring, coy look up at the (male) viewer, and a sleeping dog, a symbol of fidelity.
 Conversely, Manet’s Olympia is angular, sports a condescending, bold look down at the (male) viewer, and an angry black cat arching its back.

 Top: Edouard Manet.
 Olympia, 1863.
 Oil on canvas, 4'3" by 6' 2 1/4".
 Musee d'Orsay, Paris.

 Lower: Titian.
 Venus of Urbino, 1538.
 Oil on canvas, 48" by 66".
 Uffizi, Florence, Italy.

 Almost predictably, these Manet paintings provoked outrage, with one critic referring to the "yellow-bellied odalisque" of Manet.